-- Once we've picked stories and teams in lab this week the next step will be for the group to revise the treatment as needed and create either a 2-column script or a drama script with key sequences storyboarded.
+- The next step: Before next week's lab (or the start of production) each group should revise the treatment/story as needed and create either a 2-column script or a drama script with key sequences storyboarded.
 Please turn in via Oncourse and make sure all of your team members are on the cover page.
 This is a group grade!
 (You are individually graded on your original proposals & treatments.)
-Feel free to share your stories/treatments with me if you want advice.
+Feel free to share your revised stories/treatments with me if you want advice.
 You'll shoot these the week after next.

 - Remember KISS - Keep it simple!